How to Rate Limit in NGINX

 The first several requests succeed because the burst allowance (5) plus the initial rate allowance (approximately 2) allows rapid requests through before limiting kicks in.
 Subsequent requests receive 429 responses.
 If you configured limit_req_status 503 or left it at the default, you would see 503 instead of 429.
 The exact number of successful requests depends on timing, as the rate limiter continuously refills the bucket.

-Load Testing with Apache Bench
+Load Test Nginx Rate Limits with Apache Bench

 For more comprehensive testing, use Apache Bench (ab) to simulate concurrent connections.
 Install it first if needed.